Get Started

 Step 3: Add an order bump to increase AOV

-Since you’re providing different shipping costs for different places, you can add more offers to increase the AOV.
+Since you’re providing different shipping costs for other places, you can add more offers to increase the AOV.
 This way, you’re providing more value to your users without increasing the order amount.

-Through an offer you’re giving your customers to add their frequently bought together items within the same shipping cost.
+You’re allowing your customers to combine their frequently bought items for the same shipping cost.

-To make your tasks easier, FunnelKit has an amazing feature to let you do that; It’s Order Bump.
+To simplify your tasks, FunnelKit has an amazing feature to let you do that: Order Bump.

 What is an Order Bump?